-This section is informational; currently, there are no requirements to share visibility event data.
+This section is informational; currently, there are no requirements to share event data on a routine basis.

 3.3.1 What is event data?

 Event data is information about the physical movement and status of products as they move through the supply chain.